 Our Fire Prevention Section has multiple responsibilities within the Fire Department.
 The main focus is the prevention of fires, and to provide for the safety of our citizens.
 This is accomplished through public education, building plan review, and code enforcement.
 The Fire Department works in conjunction with the Engineering Department and Bryan Municipal Utilities to ensure that new construction meets the minimum fire safety requirements.
 Existing commercial, industrial, and educational facilities are inspected on a regular basis.
 Home inspections are also conducted if requested by the home owner.
-Last year 90 fire inspections were completed and 64 code violations were corrected.
-The Fire Prevention Section also completed seven plan reviews for new or renovation construction.
-Firefighters also conducted annual fire extinguisher inspections for all City Departments.
+Last year 104 fire inspections were completed and 51 code violations were corrected.
+The Fire Prevention Section also completed six plan reviews for new or renovation construction.

-groups, and neighborhood associations.
+Fire Safety programs are an important part of Fire Prevention.
+Fire Department Personnel deliver programs to many different groups in the community including schools, businesses, industry, community groups, and neighborhood associations.
 The Fire Safety message is also delivered to tour groups that visit the Fire Station.
-Last year 64 programs were delivered in our community and response area reaching over 2,900 adults and children.
+Last year 56 programs was delivered in our community and response area reaching over 3,100 adults and children.